VICIWUOHA/airflow-dbt-magic/README.md

 - Give DBT adequate access to connect to this repository on your git provider (github/gitlab) -> [see steps](https://docs.getdbt.com/docs/cloud/git/connect-github)
 - **Create a dbt project** with the name airflow_dbt_magic or any name of choice and point it to the dbt subdirectory of this repository.
 - **Create two DBT environment Variables** as follows;
-    - Key: DBT_LAGOS_MEETUP_DB Value: As used above within airflow .env
+    - Key: DATAFEST_23_DB Value: As used above within airflow .env
-    - Key: DBT_LAGOS_MEETUP_SCHEMA, Value: dbt_DBT_LAGOS_MEETUP_USER (where DBT_LAGOS_MEETUP_USER has the same value as used in .env above).
+    - Key: DATAFEST_23_SCHEMA, Value: dbt_DATAFEST_23_USER (where DATAFEST_23_USER has the same value as used in .env above).
 This can basically be aby schema or database.
 - Create a Production environment and link it to the main branch, then create a simple DBT JOB in the Production Environment called AIRFLOW DBT JOB and add the commands (`dbt build` & `dbt snapshot`) Also select the generate docs on run checkbox.
 Note the **Job Id** as well as the **Account id** as they would be needed in Airflow.